telerik/blazor-docs/components/grid/export/events.md

 * `Columns` - `List<ExcelExportableColumns` - a collection of all exportable columns in the Grid (the columns that have a defined `Field` and are visible).
 You can customize the following attributes of the Grid column before exporting it into Excel:

     * `Width` - define the width of the column **in pixels**.
-    * `Title` - define the title of the column that would be shown in the header in excel file.
+    * `Title` - define the column title to be shown in the Excel file header.
     * `NumberFormat` - you can use the `NumberFormat` to provide an Excel-compatible number/date format
     * `Field` - provides the data bound field of the column.